MelB-tran/CodeLearning/Frameworks/Ionic/IonicAngularJS.md

 - Custom Directives/components (using angular.js) own html tags , assign control to html

 ## Starting a New Ionic Project
-(in desired path)
-ionic start NameofApp
-luego enseña esto:

-* Your Ionic project is ready to go!
-Some quick tips: cd into your project:
+(in desired path) ``ionic start NameofApp`` Your Ionic project is ready to go!
+Some quick tips:

-`` $ cd someApp
+* cd into your project: `` $ cd someApp``
-``
 * Setup this project to use Sass: ``ionic setup sass``
 * Develop in the browser with live reload: ``ionic serve``
 * Add a platform (ios or Android): ``ionic platform add ios [android]``

 Note: iOS development requires OS X currently
 See the Android Platform Guide for full Android installation instructions: [here](https://cordova.apache.org/docs/en/edge/guide_platforms_android_index.md.html)

 ### Other Ionic Commands